xoascf/SuRun/SuRun/ReadMe.txt

-* TrayWindow is size limited
+* FIX: TrayWindow was not size limited
-* MAX_PATH
+* FIX: IShellExecHook and FireFox Update did not work
-* IShellExecHook returns valid hProcess
+* FIX: ResolveCommandLine failed with Spaces at start

 ToDo:
 ---------------------